Ivar Lo-Johansson

 Ivar Lo-Johansson (23 February 1901 – 11 April 1990) was a Swedish writer of the proletarian school.
-His autobiographical 1979 memoir, Pubertet (Puberty), won the Nordic Council's Literature Prize in 1979.
+His autobiographical 1978 memoir, Pubertet (Puberty), won the Nordic Council's Literature Prize in 1979.

 Biography

 Born Ivar Johansson in Ösmo in a family of agricultural labourers hired per year, he began using the name Ivar Lo-Johansson in his twenties, claiming "Lo" was a family name.
 Unsuccessfully trying to register the name, he was eventually registered by Swedish authorities as Karl Ivar Loe.

 In the 1920s, Ivar Lo-Johansson travelled in Europe.
 His early books were travel books depicting the working-class in France and England.

 Ivar Lo-Johansson wrote over 50 proletarian novels and short-stories, all of which carried vivid portrayals of working-class people.
 He described the situation of the Swedish land-workers, statare, in his novels, short stories, and journalism, which encouraged the adoption of certain land reforms in Sweden.
 He also caused much controversy with his features on old-age pensioners, gypsies, and other non-privileged people.
 He died, aged 89, in Stockholm.

+Ivar Lo-Johansson lived since 1934 in an apartment on Bastugatan in Stockholm, which shortly after his death in 1990 was turned into a museum.